 Solar Eclipse 2015 – A Fantastic Astronomical Display

-The Solar Eclipse 2015 was a fantastic display – the best astronomical display this decade.
+The recent Solar Eclipse was a fantastic display – the best astronomical display this decade.
 Some would even go to say it was the best astronomical display of the century!
 The eclipse could be seen in most areas of the UK, despite some restrictive cloud coverage.
 Some of the best shots were taken from Wales and Oxford.
 Across Europe, fantastic pictures were taken in Switzerland and Iceland.

 What caused the Solar Eclipse 2015?